toddfoster/sharedprayers/README.md

 - Add liturgies under content.
 Try to be tidy (organize by community, by year).
 Use `hugo server` to preview.
 - Run `./makeqrcodes` in root directory to automatically generate QR codes for every page.
 - Run hugo to build static pages
-- Push to git hub to deploy
+- Push to [github](https://github.com/toddfoster/sharedprayers) to deploy

+# Conventions
+- he/yyyy/sss/he/werespond template takes two optional arguments for the call/response of the prayers of the people.
+Default is "Lord in your mercy" "hear our prayer."

 # Tasks
-- ~~propercollect~~
+- x propercollect
-- ~~propertitle~~
+- x propertitle
-- ~~Use "single" page templates to include QR code?~~
+- x Use "single" page templates to include QR code?
-- ~~Use "single" template to include optional headers~~
+- x Use "single" template to include optional headers
-   + title (read in from file using named proper)
+    + x title (read in from file using named proper)
-   + liturgydate
+    + x liturgydate
-   + bcppage
+    + x bcppage
-- Translate liturgydate to my preferred form
+- x Translate liturgydate to my preferred form
 - Tighten up he-covid to minimize manual bits: he-covid-epiphany, he-covid-lent
-- Create omnibus shortcodes (nesting shortcodes doesn't seem to work) to go between hymns, scriptures
+- Create omnibus shortcodes (nesting shortcodes doesn't seem to work) to go between hymns, scriptures.
+Or maybe just lots of hierarchies of shortcodes built for each year/season: stt/2021/he/wegather/epiphany.
     - wegather
     - werespond (with parameter for custom generic/custom PoP response?)
     - greatthanksgiving-a
     - wereceive
     - dismissal
-- Optionally imbed hymns in the shortcodes?
-- Share these prayers as part of a page template?
+- x Share these prayers as part of a page template?
+- Scriptures as links to oremus
+- Optionally embed hymns in the shortcodes?

+# Maybe/Someday
 - properpreface (maybe?)
 - Provide scriptures in manner similar to collects
 - Allow SharedPrayers to be customized for different groups